-1. B.Tech. with Honors Degree in the same Engineering discipline
+1. B.Tech. with Honors Degree in the same Engineering discipline the first year in the first attempt itself and has earned a CGPA of not less than 7.5.

 - a.
 The student shall be given an option to earn a Honors degree in the same discipline of engineering at the end of first year based on his academic performance in the first year. - b.
 A student is eligible to exercise this option if he has passed all the subjects offered in